Tan-Pancho/7OOP-Lab--Porfolio-/README.md

 ### 👤 ABOUT ME
 Hello!
 I’m **Tan Pancho** 👋
-a Humble and friedly person and
+a Humble and friendly person and
 I’m a student currently learning **Object-Oriented Programming** in Python basic fundamentals.

 📸 Here’s a picture of me: